snakelayer/discord-warframe-orokin-alerts/README.md

 ### Running the bot

 * first compile (`go build -o dwf-bot`)
-* then run (`./dwf-bot -token <TOKEN> -role <ROLENAME> -debug`)
+* then run (`./dwf-bot -token <TOKEN> -role <ROLENAME> -tts -debug`)
-  * `-token` is mandatory: TOKEN is from the app bot user that you created earlier.
+  * `-token` is mandatory: TOKEN is from the app bot user that you created earlier
   * `-role` is optional: If specified, the bot will @mention the given ROLENAME when broadcasting alerts
+  * `-tts` is optional: If enabled, the bot also sends a TTS message with each alert notification
   * `-debug` is optional: Increases logging output

 The bot will periodically (each minute) poll for alerts that contain the Orokin Catalyst or Orokin Reactor blueprint reward.
-When it finds one, it will broadcast a message to your Warframe channels.
+When it finds one, it will broadcast a message to all of your Warframe channels.
 That is, any channel with the word "warframe", "orokin", or "potato" in the name.
-Any user with TTS enabled with also get a text-to-speech notification.
+If TTS is enabled on the bot, users with TTS enabled will also get text-to-speech notifications.